DionneMaguire/dionnes_wines/README.md

 ### Blog detail page

 The blog detail page, has the image, title, date and content of the blog.
-On large screens it is displayed as 2 columns, with the first column holding the image anf the second column holding the details of the blog.
+On large screens it is displayed as 2 columns, with the first column holding the image and the second column holding the details of the blog.

 ![blog detail](/documentation/images/blog-detail.png)